savoury-flavery/savoury-flavery/README.md

 - 👀 I’m interested in Software Development and Project Management
 - 🌱 I’m currently learning Data Structures and Concurrent Programming
 - 💞️ I’m looking to collaborate on learning Github haha
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/aviemae/
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: c: I don't know
+- ⚡ Fun fact: I'm learning a second language because it can't be harder than learning programming languages right? c:

 <!---
 savoury-flavery/savoury-flavery is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.